 Sarah Palin cited for speeding in Alaska hometown

-JUNEAU, Alaska (AP) — Former U.S. vice presidential candidate Sarah Palin is facing a $154 ticket for speeding in her Alaska hometown.
+JUNEAU, Alaska (AP) — Sarah Palin is facing a $154 ticket for speeding in her hometown of Wasilla.

-The former Alaska governor was pulled in Wasilla over July 16 and cited for driving between 10 and 19 mph (16 and 30 kph) over the speed limit.
+The former Alaska governor was pulled over July 16 and cited for driving between 10 and 19 mph over the speed limit.

 The penalty includes a $144 fine and $10 police training surcharge.

-An attorney for Palin said he didn't know details of the case but that Palin would pay the fine.
-A Wasilla Police Department spokesman did not immediately return a phone message seeking comment.
+An attorney for Palin said he didn’t know details of the case but said that Palin would pay the fine.
+A Wasilla Police Department spokesman didn’t immediately return a phone message seeking comment.

 In discussing the ticket with TMZ, Palin made an auto racing reference, joking that she wasn’t speeding, she was “qualifying.”